dcunited001/dcunited001.github.io/_posts/2017-10-26-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

       - many controversial unsolved mysteries will be (resolved) as these techniques become more advanced.
         - e.g. [Computer analysis reveals Shakespeare's collaborators](https://newatlas.com/algorithm-shakespeare-coauthor-marlowe/46130/)
+        - unexpected quantification of spirituality (neurological basis for meditation & other spritual experiences)
+          - this goes both ways: the more spiritually inclined people claim "see, it was real the whole time." and the materialists claim "see, it was in your head the whole time."
+            - the former is much more interesting, doncha know...
+              - uhhhh you didn't know?

 - TODO: explain more about how/why subjectivity fades away.
   - and why the tractibility of some problems means there will always